 The clock was built by the Seth Thomas Company.
 But who designed the clock?

-Union Terminal Co. hired French-born Philadelphia architect Paul Cret to advise on aesthetics.
+Resource: Union Terminal Co. hired French-born Philadelphia architect Paul Philippe Cret to advise on aesthetics.
 A leading architect of the time, he’s believed to have influenced the move away from neoclassical to Art Deco. - https://www.ohiohistory.org/cincinnati-union-terminal

 Working with Roland Wank of the New York firm of Alfred T. Fellheimer and Steward Wagner, Philadelphia-based architect Paul Philippe Cret conceived the modern design of the terminal building.

-- https://sah-archipedia.org/buildings/OH-01-061-0073
+https://sah-archipedia.org/buildings/OH-01-061-0073

-The Union Terminal Art Deco Clock Part of Original Blueprints
+Art Deco Clock Part of Original Blueprints

 Blueprints Tell The Tale

 The art deco clock on the exterior front face of the Cincinnati Union Terminal was part of the original art deco design by the New York architecture firm Fellheimer and Wagner, who specialized in train stations.
-Fellheimer and Wagner had a team of architects on the design and brought on Paul Cret specifically to add the art deco exterior design to a previously established traditional gothic design.
-It is believed that Paul Cret is responsible for the exterior art deco design and he, in our opinion, is the most likely person to be responsible for the design of the Union Terminal Clock.

-Architectural Project Manager: Roland Anthony Wank of Fellheimer and Wagner;
+Architectural Project Manager: Roland Anthony Wank of Fellheimer and Wagner.

 Mural Designers: Winold Reiss and Pierre Bourdelle;